paralleldrive/sudolang-llm-support/sudolang.sudo.md

 ### Destructuring

-Destrcuturing allows you to assign multiple variables at once by referencing the elements of an array or properties of an object. e.g.:
+Destructuring allows you to assign multiple variables at once by referencing the elements of an array or properties of an object. e.g.:

 Arrays: